zew/go-questionnaire/README.md

 At inception we envisioned a JSON schema validator
 and questionaire creation by directly editing of JSON files
 but that remains as elusive as it did with XML.

+Our participants do not use Smartphones to fill out scientific questinaires.
+If that changes, go-questionaire needs a separate mobile layout engine.
+Combined solutions are insufficient.

 ### Layout concept